lmorandini/SDMXPlugin/README.md

 * Click on "Execute" button
 * The plugin should now execute an WFS query and add a geometry-less layer to the list of layers in QGIS
 * Provided the query was executed correctly, a right-click, "Open Attribute Table" of the just-added layer shouls show the query response
+* NOTE: the result tables are meant to be temporary (CSV files are written the temporary directory of your system), to make them persistent, export them using QGIS